sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 For example:

-Pricing Model	Monthly CostPay-As-You-Go	$100
-Reserved Instance	$48
+Pricing Model	- Monthly Cost of Pay-As-You-Go	is $100.
+For Reserved Instance it is $48

-In this scenario:
+In this scenario: Discount is 52%

-Discount = 52%

 At first glance, the decision seems straightforward.